Tadpole (band): Split

 In June 2006, the band announced it was breaking up after a final Auckland concert and the release of their self-titled album Tadpole.

 In November 2022 The Tadpole Collection (1994-2006) was released.
 This was a four-disc set collating their three released albums as well as a new album called Remains Of The Day (Rarities and Antiquities) which contained B-sides and other unreleased tracks.

 2024 Reformation

 On 21 March 2024 it was announced that Tadpole had reformed and would tour with Devilskin on their 10th anniversary tour.
-Original singer, Renée Brennan, was not interested in reforming for a tour and was replaced by Emma Dilemma.
-Joining Dilemma and Chris Yong is Dino Lawton on drums, Shannon Brown on bass, and DJ Kritikl on the turntables.
+Original singer, Renée Brennan, was not interested in reforming for the tour so guest vocalist, Emma Dilemma, filled in.
+Joining Dilemma and Chris Yong was Dean Lawton on drums, Shannon Brown on bass, and DJ Kritikl on the turntables.
 Later that year it would be announced they will be playing two shows in November and a surprise show beforehand in Auckland with new singer, Lauren Marshall.